Aggressive lymphoma: Diagnosis

 The symptoms of aggressive lymphoma are similar to that of low-grade lymphomas.
 Patients may come in with painless swollen lymph nodes in their neck, armpits or groin.
 They can also describe symptoms such as abdominal pain, chest pain, persistent fatigue, fever, night sweats and unexplained weight loss depending on the stage of their tumor and its location.

-Since the presentation of aggressive lymphoma are similar to that of other types of non-Hodgkin lymphoma it is important analyze the tumors morphologically and run immunohistochemical tests to ensure correct diagnosis.
-For aggressive lymphoma, swift and specific treatment dependent upon correct diagnosis can be the difference between life and death for the patient.

 Treatment

-For limited high grade lymphoma the typical treatment is chemotherapy and a targeted drug, followed by radiotherapy.
-While advanced high grade aggressive lymphoma patients receive similar treatments, the duration is extended.

 For advanced diffuse large B-cell lymphoma the standard therapy for patients with DLBCL is the combination use of rituximab, cyclophosphamide, doxorubicin, vincristine, and prednisone (R-CHOP).
 While this commonly used regimen results in 60–70 percent of patients with DLBCL to be cured of disease there is also a group of patients that relapse and do not respond well to R-CHOP.
 For these patients the current treatment strategies are insufficient in treating their cancer.
 In addition to this, alternative treatments continue to be research due to the highly toxic nature of R-CHOP.

 In contrast to mature B-cell neoplasms, therapeutic advances in peripheral T-cell lymphoma have generally lagged behind, particularly with regard to the introduction of immune therapies, which have impacted significantly and favorably on the prognosis of aggressive B cell lymphomas such as diffuse large B-cell lymphoma.
 As such, it remains a heterogeneous entity with a generally unfavorable prognosis.